dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 </div>

-This identified 55 sales records with zero or missing sales amounts, indicating that the sales price was recorded as zero for these transactions.
+We found 55 sales records with zero or missing sales amounts, meaning these transactions were recorded with a zero sales price.

 #### ➡️ Next steps:
-To determine if these zero-value entries are valid, further actions include:
+To figure out if these zero-value entries are valid, we need to take a few more steps:
-- Consulting business teams to confirm if such transactions are expected under specific contexts (e.g., promotions).
+- Talk to our business teams to confirm if these types of transactions are expected in certain situations, like promotions.
 - Analyzing patterns by product or vendor to identify systematic issues.
-- Reviewing pricing and promotional strategies that may explain zero-dollar transactions.
+- Reviewing pricing and promotional strategies.
+This might help explain why some transactions show zero dollars.
 - Investigating potential data entry or system integration errors.

 ### b.
 Percentage of Zero or Null in the dataset